Tuesday, December 30, 2008

 2. Kristy Hinze

-Regardless of all that they seem so genuinely in love and her rin
+Regardless of all that they seem so genuinely in love and her ring is just stunning.

 1. Eva Longoria